openstack/puppet-openstack-guide/doc/source/module-list.rst

 ============

 Each Puppet OpenStack module corresponds to an OpenStack component and has its own Git repository.
-The modules produce a number of deliverable, in order to achieve a clearly stated objective: deploy OpenStack.
+The modules produce a number of deliverables, in order to achieve a clearly stated objective: deploy OpenStack.

 Puppet OpenStack Modules